stephenbradshaw/BurpPythonGateway/README.md

     proxyhistory = callbacks.getProxyHistory()

-You can then get the contents of the request and response for a particular numbered entry `no` in the proxy history
+You can then get the contents of the request and response for a particular numbered entry `entryNo` in the proxy history

-    no = 1
+    entryNo = 1
-    entry = proxyhistory[no-1]
+    entry = proxyhistory[entryNo-1]

 Get the raw request and response from that entry